slavicaDj/blog/README.md

 Git community's job is maintaining Git and making it more awesome (like it's not already:)): upgrading, answering user's questions, fixing existing bugs etc..
 And from what I can see, most of the Git's contributors are highly skilled and do no less then amazing.
 There is so much to learn from them.
 When I was first applied for Git, during that time, I was merely trying to code, but to get to feel how community works, what are coding guidelines, how to communicate, how to make patches...

 Now I am working on project "Turn `git add -i` into built-in": `git add -i` is one of the git's commands.
 It is somewhat similar to `git add`, which purpose is to tell git to track file(s) you added with that command.
 But, the difference the two is that the former is in **interactive** mode.
-For example, if you runn `git add -i`, you will get menu like this [2]:
+For example, if you run `git add -i`, you will get menu like this [2]:
 ```
   *** Commands ***
       1: status       2: update       3: revert       4: add untracked